-“Our bilateral relationship has a rich heritage based on Canada’s storied role in liberating this country during the Second World War.” ~ James Lambert, Canadian Ambassador to the Netherlands
+“Our bilateral relationship has a rich heritage based on Canada’s storied role in liberating this country during the Second World War.” ~ James Lambert, former Canadian Ambassador to the Netherlands

 Why the Dutch Flag Flew Over Canada

 The deepest bond between Canada and the Netherlands was forged after the Dutch royal family’s exile after the bombing of Rotterdam in 1940.
 Three years later, Queen Juliana gave birth to Princess Margriet in Ottowa Civic Hospital.
 To protect the Dutch citizenship of the queen’s third daughter, Canada disclaimed the territory temporarily so the princess would not be Canadian by birth.
 The Dutch flag flew over Canada’s Parliament Building on January 19, 1943 to commemorate the new royal—the only time a foreign flag has flown over the Canadian capitol.

 Holland’s sweetest spring arrived in 1945 after Canadian troops, assisted by American, Polish and French forces, liberated the Netherlands from Nazi Germany on May 5.
 Sadly, it was not before 18,000+ Dutch civilians starved to death during the 1944 Hongerwinter (Hunger Winter), when Amsterdam and other cities were cut off from food supplies.

 Today, the Netherlands commemorates all who died in World War II, as well as other conflicts around the world, on Nationale Dodenherdenking (National Remembrance Day).
 Throughout the country, the solemn occasion is observed annually on May 4, with a nationwide two-minute silence at 8pm.
 In Amsterdam, a ceremony is held at the National Monument on Dam Square featuring speeches by King Willem Alexander, military leaders and veterans.